Tsegab432/Scientific-Calculator/README.md

 # Calculator(beta)
-Calculates basic things like factorials, square roots and more!
+ - Calculates basic things like factorials, square roots and more!
+ - Uses "i" for negative square roots